My-Finance-Report/yearly_report/README.md

 # Blocking

-delete button in the table doesnt work
+delete button in the table doesnt work add the categories from the start

 # User feedback

-- 2x! make it clear when they start the onboarding that they need their bank / cc statements
-- add the categories from the start
 - First page need to know you need statements
   -> import to be able to name credit cards
-  -> the first page spells out all the things you need to do -> harder to crash page on final step
+  -> the first page spells out all the things you need to do
-  -> from the onboard page just upload those transactions
 - manually add transactions
 - budget and budget progress